maksymilianPadalak/serverAndDatabase/README.md

 You must have node.js downloaded in order to use it.

 ## Run
-use commad: node index.js when in this directory in order to run local server on your computer
+use commad: 'node index.js' when in this directory in order to run local server on your computer

 Open http://localhost:3400/ on your browser.